aws-solutions-library-samples/aws-insurancelake-etl/docs/using_sql.md

 * **Spark SQL**: Executed by the Spark session within AWS Glue and used to create a partitioned copy of the data in the Consume Amazon S3 bucket and Data Catalog database

-* **Athena SQL**: Executed through an Athena API and used to create views based off the data in the Consume Amazon S3 bucket and Data Catalog database
+* **Athena SQL**: Executed through the Athena API and used to create views based off the data in the Consume or Cleanse Amazon S3 bucket and Data Catalog database

+* **Amazon Redshift SQL**: Executed through the Amazon Redshift Data API and used to create views based off the data in the Consume or Cleanse Amazon S3 bucket and Data Catalog database

-While the ETL recommends certain approaches for the use of Spark and Athena SQL, there are no absolute restrictions on how the SQL is used.
+While the ETL recommends certain approaches for the use of Spark, Athena, and Amazon Redshift SQL, there are no absolute restrictions on how the SQL is used.
 Particularly, Athena SQL can be used for any SQL query that Athena supports.
+Amazon Redshift SQL can be used for any SQL query that Amazon Redshift supports, including creation of materialized views, external schemas, and tables using Amazon Redshift Managed Storage.

 Both SQL files are **optional** in a data pipeline.
 A pipeline can succeed with no SQL files defined.